 Why most light pipes are rubbish – the truth of the matter.

 Yes, that’s what we said.
-The truth of the matter is that vast majority of light pipes, solar tubes, light tunnels, or whatever you want to call them, deliver so little light that you’d probably have been better to have kept your money in your wallet.
+The truth of the matter is that vast majority of light pipes deliver so little light that you’d probably have been better to have kept your money in your wallet.
 So much so that I’ve met many builders who actively recommend against fitting them.

 If this is the case, why is it that thousands of people aren’t up in arms complaining?
 The reality is that most people who do invest in a sun tunnel have a never seen a system installed, and so don’t have a reference point to compare to.
 And even if they did, who do they complain to?
 Once the sun pipe system is installed there’s very little you can do about it.
 And if you actually take trouble to read all of the ‘small print’ you will see that none of the sales copy you will have read actually guarantees anything.